-Medical malpractice Claim lawyers in Jacksonville know that seemingly small medical errors can result in huge medical problems and medical malpractice lawsuits.
+Medical malpractice claim lawyers in Jacksonville know that seemingly small medical errors can result in huge medical problems and medical malpractice lawsuits.

-Medical malpractice arise when a healthcare professional commits an error that causes some kind of harm.
+Medical malpractice arises when a healthcare professional commits an error that causes some kind of harm.
 Some mistakes can be serious—like operating on the wrong half of someone’s brain—while others can seem small at first.

 Here are a few examples of medical malpractice that resulted from tiny medical mistakes.

 Anesthesia plays a very crucial role in most serious operations—as one patient discovered the hard way.
 Read the full story here.

 One particular patient underwent eye surgery where she was going to completely remove her eye.
 The healthcare professionals administered two drugs to help with the procedure.
 One paralyzed her so that she would not move and bump the doctors while they worked.
 The other was anesthesia that would put her to sleep.

 Unfortunately, she got enough of the paralyzing element and not enough of the sleeping element.
 She was awake for nearly half of her surgery and unable to move.
 She could, however, hear the doctors saying things like “cut deeper” and “pull harder.”
 She was absolutely traumatized by the experience.